- Our impact>

 - About us>

-The gender pay gap has been a regular staple of the news agenda in recent months, as companies have published their data and attempted to put a context around the fact that they have one.
-In some cases, they have even tried to explain the gap away, suggesting that it isn’t so much a problem as a fact of life.
+The gender pay gap continues to be a regular staple of the news agenda.
+And many companies, when publishing their data, attempt to put a context around the fact that they have one.
+In some cases, they even try to explain the gap away, suggesting that it isn’t so much a problem as a fact of life.

 However, research has shown that there are four key reasons why the gender pay gap exists.
 And for three out of the four, there is a relatively straightforward solution: get better at flexible and part-time working.

 Here we explore what the research is telling us – and what employers who are keen to narrow their gap can do about it.

 It is certainly true that there are more senior men than women in the workplace as a whole, and as senior people tend to be paid more than junior people, this has a negative effect on the gender pay gap.
 However, that doesn’t mean that the disparity cannot be tackled.